Samuelrg03/Samuelrg03/README.md

 graduated from UTD in Durango, México.

 I really enjoy programming and making solutions, I have experience in fullstack development.
-I developed in Javascript using some frameworks based in react like NextJs, VueJS.
-Constantly learning to keep up to date with new technologies.
+I developed in Javascript using some frameworks like NextJs, VueJS.
+Angular Constantly learning to keep up to date with new technologies.

 I worked in backend development with .NET Core and ExpressJS, I've used JWT for security.